dysphie/nmrih-better-tools/README.md

 - sm_extinguisher_tweaks (Default: 1) - Toggle fire extinguisher tweaks on and off
 - sm_extinguisher_use_time (Default: 2) - Seconds it takes to extinguish an entity
+- sm_extinguisher_range (Default: 200) - Distance at which entities can be extinguished

 - sm_barricade_tweaks (Default: 1) - Toggle barricade tweaks on and off